massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_09_lab_ak.md

 1. Enter the password for your Microsoft account, and then select **Sign in**.

     > **Note**: If this is your first time signing in to the Azure portal, you'll be offered a tour of the portal.
-Select **Get Started** to skip the tour and begin using the portal.
+Select **Get Started** to skip the tour.

 #### Task 2: Create an API Management resource